Isaac Paredes Preview, Player Props: Rays vs. Angels

 Isaac Paredes At The Plate

-- Among qualifying hitters in MLB, he ranks 88th in batting average, 30th in on-base percentage, and 24th in slugging.
+- Among qualifying hitters in MLB action, he ranks 88th in batting average, 29th in on-base percentage, and 24th in slugging.

+- Paredes will look to extend his four-game hitting streak.
+He's batting .261 over the course of his last outings.

-- Paredes has picked up a hit in 54.7% of his 106 games this year, with at least two hits in 22.6% of those games.
+- Paredes has reached base via a hit in 59 games this year (of 107 played), and had multiple hits in 24 of those games.

-- In 43 games this year (40.6%), Paredes has picked up an RBI, and in 12 of those games (11.3%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Paredes has picked up an RBI in 41.1% of his games this year, with more than one RBI in 11.2% of his games.
+He has also plated three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.